 Students who may be absent for a period of time, but are allowed to make up work or receive full credit will be required to pay full tuition.
-In extreme circumstances, a refund of boarding charges may be allowed for extended absences, provided application is made at the Business Office immediately following such absences.
+In extreme circumstances, a refund of boarding charges may be allowed for extended absences, provided application is made at the business office immediately following such absences.

 A room deposit of $100 is charged for each dormitory student.
 This deposit is included in the amount due at registration and is refundable at the end of the school year.
 If the student’s room key is not returned at the end of the year, a deposit will not be refunded.
 Any cost of repairs or cleaning that have to be done will be deducted from the deposit.
-If damages exceed the room/key deposit, additional charges may apply.
+If damages exceed the room/key deposit, additional charges will apply.

 Students who receive these funds must:

 Maintain a minimum 1.5 GPA